List of generation IV Pokémon

-The fourth generation (Generation IV) of the Pokémon franchise features 107 fictional species of creatures introduced to the core video game series in the 2006 Nintendo DS games Pokémon Diamond and Pearl.
-Some Pokémon in this generation were introduced in animated adaptations of the franchise before Diamond and Pearl, such as Bonsly, Mime Jr. and Munchlax, which were recurring characters in the Pokémon anime series in 2005 and 2006.
+The fourth generation (generation IV) of the Pokémon franchise features 107 fictional species of creatures introduced to the core video game series in the 2006 Nintendo DS games Pokémon Diamond and Pearl.
+Some Pokémon in this generation were introduced in games and animated adaptations of the franchise before Diamond and Pearl, such as Bonsly, Mime Jr., and Munchlax, which were recurring characters in the Pokémon anime series in 2005 and 2006.

-The following list details the 107 Pokémon of Generation IV in order of their National Pokédex number.
+The following list details the 107 Pokémon of generation IV in order of their National Pokédex number.
 The first Pokémon, Turtwig, is number 387 and the last, Arceus, is number 493.
 Alternate forms that result in type changes are included for convenience.
-Mega evolutions and regional forms are included on the pages for the generation in which they were introduced.
+Mega Evolutions and regional forms are included on the pages for the generation in which they were introduced.

+Design and development

+Pokémon are a species of fictional creatures created for the Pokémon media franchise.
+Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
+In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
+Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
+Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
+A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.